-The focus on global challenges through the integration of the knowledge triangle, in particular integrating higher education activities in the innovation value chain, is a distinctive feature of the EIT compared to other innovation instruments.
+The focus on global challenges through the integration of the knowledge triangle, integrating higher education activities in the innovation value chain, is a distinctive feature of the EIT compared to other innovation instruments.
 The EIT approach contributes to both incremental and disruptive innovations to happen, to effectively address market failures and help transform industries.
 It enables the creation of long-term business strategies for addressing global challenges and helps creating the framework conditions that are essential for a well-functioning innovation ecosystem to grow and innovation to thrive.
-The EIT also has set the objective to the KICs to become financially sustainable, which is a unique feature that leads aims at to a business and result oriented innovation instrument.
-In this context, KICs have to develop and implement revenue-creating strategies in order to maintain their innovation ecosystem beyond the period covered by the grant agreements.
+The EIT has also set the objective for the KICs to become financially sustainable, which is a unique feature that aims at business and result oriented innovation instrument.
+In this context, KICs have to develop and implement revenue-creating strategies in order to maintain their innovation ecosystem and the knowledge triangle activities beyond the period covered by the grant agreements.

-The EIT thus offers a dynamic platform for launching, scaling up, monitoring and supporting KICs with strong network effects and positive spill-overs. strengthening the innovation ecosystems.
-The first wave of KICs (EIT Digital, EIT Climate-KIC and EIT InnoEnergy), launched in 2009, is established and mature and after 2024 their framework partnership agreements will be terminated, in line with the maximum grant duration.
+The EIT thus offers a dynamic platform for launching, scaling up, monitoring and supporting KICs with strong network effects and positive spill-overs.
+The first wave of KICs (EIT Digital, EIT Climate-KIC and EIT InnoEnergy), launched in 2009, is established and mature and after 2024 their framework partnership agreements shall be terminated, in line with the maximum grant duration.
 A second and third generation of KICs (EIT Health and EIT Raw Materials (2014), EIT Food (2016)) is maturing.
-EIT Urban Mobility and EIT Manufacturing, the two KICs designated in December 2018, are starting their operations in 2019.
+EIT Urban Mobility and EIT Manufacturing, the two KICs designated in December 2018, started their operations in 2019.